abir-taheer/zero-width-steganography/README.md

 node encode.js -e path/to/file/to/hide -c path/to/cover/text -o output.txt
 ```

-- `-e`: Path to the file you want to hide
+- `-e`: Path to the file you want to embed
-- `-c`: Path to a text file that will hide your data
+- `-c`: Path to a text file that will act as the cover
-- `-o`: Where to save the result
+- `-o`: Where to save the resulting steg file

 ### Decoding
 To extract a hidden file: